-29.07 Non-Coin Only Key (NCO) and sa rabdes wis of restauranted
+29.07 Non-Coin Only Key (NCO)

-This key is used to stop the test after all non-coin senders have been tested and before testing the coin senders.
-The coin senders are connected to a separate sender switch.
-The operation of the (NCO) key opens the circuit through the 21st terminal of the last switch for operating the (MS) relay, which advances the master switches; hence the test cannot proceed on the coin senders until the (NCO) key is restored.
-This key is necessary because the same register setting does not always apply to both non-coin and coin senders, as in the case of calls to the distant operator.
-When the (MT) key is not operated, the (R-1) switch must be moved to the correct position manually.
+This key is used to step the test after all non-coin senders have been tested and before testing the coin senders.
+The cein senders are connected to a separate sender switch, or switches.
+The operation of the (NCO) key opens the circuit through the 21st terminal of the last switch for eperating the (MS) relay, which advances the master switches; hence the test cannot proceed on the cein senders until the (NCO) key is restored.
+This key is necessary because the same register setting does not always apply to both non-cein and coin senders, as in the case of calls to the distant operator.
+Then the (MT) key is not operated, the (B-1) switch must be moved to the correct position manually.

-29.08 Stepping Keys and was (CE) and to moldare on any
+29.08 Stepping Keys

-An individual key is provided for advancing each selector switch.
-These are used to test a particular sender, or for stepping the selector switches for any reason other than for passing a make busy plug.
+An indicidual key is provided for advancing each selector switch.
+These are used to test a particular sender, or for stepping the selector switches for any reason other than for passing a busy sender.
 Before a selector is advanced in this manner, the test leads must be cleared by restoring the (ST) key and operating the (PC) key.
-The operation of a stepping key connects ground directly to the winding of the magnet of the switch with which it is associated.
+The operation of a stepping key connects ground from the (ST) key normal and (PC) key operated directly to the winding of the magnet of the switch with which it is associated.
 When the key is restored, the magnet, by its release, advances the selector one position.
 Thus the selector is advanced one position for each operation of the key.